Motor Starting - Star Delta

 |Low Starting Torque |

 Six Terminal Motor Required

 DOL and Star Delta starters are by far the most common type of motor starting employed.
 Electronic starting is fast catching up due to other benefits it provides (and I’ll be discussing this later in the series).
-In the next article I’ll start discussion on the less common starting methods , first of which will be auto-transformer reduced voltage starting.
+In the next article, I’ll start reviewing the less common starting methods, first of which will be auto-transformer reduced voltage starting.

 < Motor Starting - Direct On Line